TheCodingHacker/SMSScare/README.md

 * PH Premium Order Scare - Sends target a SMS saying there monthly subscription of PornHub Premium was successfully renewed.
 * Prostitute SMS Scare - Sends target a SMS saying a protitute with a name of your choice will be at there house within the next few mins
 * Console Online Account Suspend SMS Scare - Sends target a SMS saying there PS4/Xbox Account has been suspending for a reason of your choice!
+* Relationship Advice SMS Troll - Sends target a SMS saying they have requested relationship advice!
 * Reveal Prank's - Sends target an SMS saying that a person of your choice was executing the prank.

 # Support